|Photo by Keoni Cabral.|

 Some might remember that the word "senile" was prevalent in the early 20th century.

 In the last few decades, people have switched to using the word "dementia," but it's very broad.
 It's used to describe an array of neurological or cognitive problems.

 In addition to being too broad of a term, the word "dementia" is related to the word "demented," which means "insane."
-For these and other reasons, the American Psychological Association (APA) scrutinized the origins of "dementia"-- which original meaning is tied to "madness" -- and introduced a new term in the newest edition of their diagnostic manual.
+For these and other reasons, the American Psychological Association (APA) scrutinized the origins of "dementia"-- which original meaning is tied to "madness" -- and in 2013 introduced a new term in the newest edition of DSM-V, their diagnostic manual.

 Neurocognitive Disorders (NCD)

 Read APA's 2013 announcement of this new term and its relationship to dementia.